lcthomas/eng612s22/schedule.md

 - **Lab 4 notebook entry due**
 - Taylor Arnold and Lauren Tilton, ["New Data?
 The Role of Statistics in DH,"](https://dhdebates.gc.cuny.edu/read/untitled-f2acf72c-a469-49d8-be35-67f9ac1e3a60/section/a2a6a192-f04a-4082-afaa-97c76a75b21c#ch24){:target="_blank"} from *Debates in the Digital Humanities 2019*
 - Richard Jean So, "'All Models are Wrong,'" *PMLA* (2017)
-- Benjamin M. Schmidt, ["Do Digital Humanists Need to Understand Algorithms?"](https://dhdebates.gc.cuny.edu/read/untitled/section/557c453b-4abb-48ce-8c38-a77e24d3f0bd#ch48){:target="_blank"} from *Debates in the Digital Humanities 2016*
 -  Jo Guldi, ["Critical Search: A Procedure for Guided Reading in Large-Scale Textual Corpora,"](https://culturalanalytics.org/article/11028){:target="_blank"} *Journal of Cultural Analytics* (2018)
 - Laura Nelson, "Computational Grounded Theory: A Methodological Framework," *Sociological Methods & Research* (2017)
 - [Lab 5: Exploratory Data Analysis II](https://lindsaythomas.net/eng612s22/labs/lab-5/){:target="_blank"}
     - Come to class having selected the scholarly dataset you will use for labs 5 and 6 (see the last section of [Lab 4](https://lindsaythomas.net/eng612s22/labs/lab-4/){:target="_blank"})
+- Recommended: Benjamin M. Schmidt, ["Do Digital Humanists Need to Understand Algorithms?"](https://dhdebates.gc.cuny.edu/read/untitled/section/557c453b-4abb-48ce-8c38-a77e24d3f0bd#ch48){:target="_blank"} from *Debates in the Digital Humanities 2016*

 ## Week 7: Digital Archives
 ### Wednesday, March 2